cypress-io/cypress-documentation/source/api/cypress-api/dom.md

 ---
 title: Cypress.dom
 ---

 `Cypress.dom.method()` is a collection of DOM related helper methods.

-{% note info 'WIP' %}
+{% note warning %}
-There are actually dozens of methods attached to `Cypress.dom`.
+There are actually dozens of methods attached to `Cypress.dom` that are not documented below.
 These methods are used internally by Cypress in nearly every single built in command.

-We suggest {% url 'reading through the source code here' https://github.com/cypress-io/cypress/blob/master/packages/driver/src/dom/index.coffee %} to see all of the methods and what they do.
+We suggest {% url 'reading through the source code here' https://github.com/cypress-io/cypress/blob/develop/packages/driver/src/dom/index.js %} to see all of the methods and what they do.
 {% endnote %}

 # Syntax